Treatment options for prostate cancer

 You can view and print the quick guides for all the pages in the Treating prostate cancer section.

-Treatment for prostate cancer depends on a number of different factors.
 Medical organisations in Europe and the USA recommend that treatment is considered individually for every man with prostate cancer.
 Your doctors will look at all the different factors and discuss with you which treatments may help.
 They will discuss the possible side effects and benefits of each treatment.
 So make sure you tell them about your wishes and concerns.

 In January 2014, the National Institute for Health and Care Excellence (NICE) issued updated guidance about treatment options for prostate cancer.
 You can see the guidelines on the NICE website.